dendronhq/dendron-site/vault/dendron.release.changelog.md

 ### Enhancements

 - better multi-vault defaults
-  - instead of keeping [[remote vaults|dendron.concepts#remote-vault]] under a special `repos` folder, you can now initialize them where ever you want
+  - instead of keeping [[remote vaults|dendron.ref.vaults#remote]] under a special `repos` folder, you can now initialize them where ever you want
 - better git defaults with new vaults

 ### Bug Fixes